JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

 Getting Started
 ================

-LossFunctions is the result of a collaborative effort to design an efficient but also convenient-to-use `Julia
-<http://julialang.org/>`_ library that provides the most commonly
-utilized loss functions in Machine Learning.
-As such, this package implements the functionality needed to query various properties about a loss (e.g. convexity), as well as a number of methods to compute its value, derivative, and second derivative for single observations or arrays of observations.
+LossFunctions.jl is the result of a collaborative effort to design and implement an efficient but also convenient-to-use `Julia <http://julialang.org/>`_ library for, well, loss functions.
+As such, this package implements the functionality needed to query various properties about a loss function (such as convexity), as well as a number of methods to compute its value, derivative, and second derivative for single observations or arrays of observations.

 In this section we will provide a condensed overview of the package.
 In order to keep this overview concise, we will not